jimr/Shetphone/README.rst

 Presets
 =======

-THe Shetphone supports presets in case you need to call the same numbers frequently.
+The Shetphone supports presets in case you need to call the same numbers frequently.
 All you need to do is make a ``presets.csv`` file next to ``app.py`` that has three columns: alias, country code, and number.
 See ``presets.csv.example`` for the format.
 The numbers are served to the application via the ``/presets`` route, so if you wanted to get fancy you could change the code to read from another source pretty easily.